 The main technical consideration determining how many trains can run on a given line in Melbourne, however, is the ‘fixed block signalling’ used to prevent two trains occupying the same piece of track at the same time.
 The time required between two consecutive trains depends on how closely spaced the signalling blocks are.
 The closer the spacing, the less time required to ‘clear’ a block and the more trains can pass in a given time.

-Not long ago there was available on the website of private operator Metro Trains a diagram (since removed) showing the signalling ‘design headway’ in minutes at every point in the system.
+A diagram available on the website of private operator Metro Trains shows the signalling ‘design headway’ in minutes at every point in the system.
 It showed that the track as far as Clifton Hill is signalled for trains every two minutes, the highest standard anywhere in the network and the same as the City Loop itself.

 The Melbourne rail planners’ rule of thumb, also common elsewhere, is that the ‘practical capacity’ of a rail line (after allowing for random service delays, dwell times and the mix of stopping patterns) is 80 per cent of the ‘theoretical capacity’ based on the signalling headway.
 For the track as far as Clifton Hill, the theoretical capacity of 30 trains per hour translates to a practical capacity of 24 trains per hour.
 This capacity already suffices to run, in morning peak hour:

-- 10 trains from the Hurstbridge line (9 currently);
+- 11 trains from the Hurstbridge line (current peak timetable);

-- 8 trains from the Epping / South Morang line (7 currently); and
+- 7 trains from the South Morang line (current peak timetable); and

 - 6 trains (one every 10 minutes) from a future Doncaster line.

 The PTUA’s preferred option is to upgrade to high-capacity signalling between the city and Clifton Hill.
 Such a system bought off the shelf from one of the many established suppliers (unlike Myki!) would boost capacity from 24 up to 30 or even 33 trains per hour, which is what these systems currently achieve in London.
-This provides, as a minimum, a 25% boost to peak services on all three lines, including trains every 8 minutes to Doncaster.
+This provides about a 20% boost to peak services on all three lines as a minimum, including trains every 8 minutes to Doncaster.
 One such system, Bombardier’s ‘CityFlo’, is on order for the Metro Tunnel project and already undergoing trials on the outer reaches of the South Morang line (where there are fewer consequences for teething problems).

 We should also remember that as a general rule, growth in peak hour rail patronage since 2005 means the ‘market’ for CBD commuter travel in existing public transport corridors is close to being ‘saturated’, in the sense that almost everyone who might want to catch a train to the city centre in peak hour is already doing so.
 Aside from those remaining areas like Doncaster that lack rail services, the bulk of trips that warrant shifting to public transport are outside peak hour, or to suburban destinations.
 This can be seen in more recent peak-hour patronage figures, which are no longer growing at the rate seen between 2005 and 2010.

 We would accordingly see an upgrade to high-capacity signalling as the appropriate capacity-boosting measure in the medium term, sufficient to allow the Doncaster line to proceed.
-More underground tunnels remain as a future option for the post-2030 timeframe.
+More underground tunnels remain as a future option for the post-Metro Tunnel timeframe.